 A half-dozen cars had parked along the main road, suggesting their occupants had hiked down the road to reach the hot springs.

-We only spent about 15 minutes in the hot springs themselves, but they were a worthy destination and not muddy or flooded when we arrived.
+We only spent about 15 minutes in the hot springs, but they were a worthy destination and not muddy or flooded when we arrived.

 5. Hike to Balanced Rock

-The 2.2-mile roundtrip hike to Balanced Rock appealed to both Kel and me.
-However, the reviews on Google Maps of the 8-mile gravel and dirt road we'd need to drive to the trailhead concerned me.
+Kel and I both liked the idea of the 2.2-mile round-trip hike to Balanced Rock.
+However, I was concerned by the reviews on Google Maps of the 8-mile gravel and dirt road we'd need to drive to the trailhead.

 6. Visit the Fossil Discovery Exhibit